maboiteaspam/magento-c/README.md

 ## Credits, notes, more

 __inspiration__

 This module is largely inspired by the work provided by `liip` team, see more at

 https://github.com/liip/LiipMagentoBundle

 __auto-loading__

-This module need you to patch the mage autoloader.
+This module need s that you patch the mage autoloader.

 $ cd $MAGENTO_DIR
 $ patch -p0 < $SYMFONY_DIR/vendor/bundles/Liip/MagentoBundle/magento-autoloader.patch